AI Engineer Summit 2025: 7 Insights for Tech Leaders

 From Vibe Coding to Vibe Engineering

-The developer Kitze described a crucial maturation process in the use of AI tools:
+The developer Kitze described a crucial step in how teams mature in their use of AI tools:

 FeatureVibe CodingVibe Engineering